awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

 For more information about creating Redshift Spectrum external tables, including the `SPECTRUM.SALES` table, see [Getting started with Amazon Redshift Spectrum](c-getting-started-using-spectrum.md)\.

 ## Examples<a name="r_CREATE_VIEW-examples"></a>

+The example commands use a sample set of objects and data called the *TICKIT* database\.
+For more information, see [Sample database](https://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html)\.

 The following command creates a view called *myevent* from a table called EVENT\.